cpondoc/oracle-diff/README.md

 * AMPL/ETH
 * LTC/USD

+### Notes
+Note that Band Protocol Network does not support AMPL or LTC, despite being listed as one of the available price data feeds.

 ## Updates
 * 6/24 - Data from just about every oracle is successfully being collected.
 Now need to consider a couple of other factors
     * Quantities/metrics to calculate